duneanalytics/hooks/README.md

-# React Hooks for sim APIs
+# React Hooks for Sim APIs

-This project integrates with the [Dune's sim APIs](https://sim.dune.com/) to provide easy access to token balances and transaction data for given wallets.
+This project integrates with the [Dune's Sim APIs](https://sim.dune.com/) to provide easy access to token balances and transaction data for given wallets.
 It uses the `SimProvider` to manage API key authorization and provides convenient React hooks for fetching token balances and paginated transaction data.

 # Prerequisites